ClickFunnels Review [The Pros & Cons You Should Consider PLUS Great Examples]

 - Email integration that allows for full marketing automation

-- It’s more software you’ll have to spend time learning
+- It’s more software so you’ll have to spend time on a learning curve

-- Support is top notch, but can take a couple hours to respond
+- Support is top notch, but it can take a couple hours for them to respond

 - URLS can be funky if you are not using a custom domain

-With TA, you’ll need to design the page, and then link to the following pages in the sequence and it’s all done within WordPress.
-While I love Thrive and their themes, I do think that ClickFunnels is inherently easier to use than TA, but obviously it comes at a monthly cost.
+With Thrive Architect, you’ll need to design the page, and then link to the following pages in the sequence and it’s all done within WordPress.
+While I love Thrive and their themes, I do think that ClickFunnels is inherently easier to use than Architect, but obviously it comes at a monthly cost.

 Let’s dive in.

 First and foremost, when we built out the Table Labs sales funnel, we used ClickFunnels to design the entire sales funnel.
 Here are the sales funnel pages that were built with the funnel software: